 But if you give yourself permission to go slowly, you’ll take the pressure off yourself.
 You won’t trigger that response.
 You won’t be in a constant state of panic, agitation, anxiety, and the like.
 You’ll be more likely to stick with what you’re doing because it’s pleasurable (or at least manageable) instead of a burden that’s taxing you.

-3. You’ll have the opportunity to learn some things about yourself and your place in the world along the way.
+3. Give yourself permission to go slowly so you’ll have the opportunity to learn some things about yourself and your place in the world along the way

 When you’re moving fast, getting this, that, and the other thing done in rapid succession, you are probably missing some of the details.
 You are most likely on auto-pilot on certain things, doing them that way because you’ve always done them that way.
 You don’t question, you just do because you’re in a hurry and you don’t have time.

-4. You’ll be more likely to enjoy the journey.
+4. Give yourself permission to go slowly so you’ll be more likely to enjoy the journey

 Stress and pressure, if you don’t thrive in that kind of environment, will suck any joy from a situation.
 I would also argue that even if you do thrive in that kind of environment, your body wasn’t designed to be under constant strain, and if you don’t slow down at least once in a while, you’ll end up a burned-out husk of who you once were in no time.
 When you’re zipping from one task to the next, you’re not looking for what brings you happiness and fulfillment; you’re just looking to get the thing done or you’re trapped in fear of what happens if it doesn’t get done or maybe you don’t even start because there isn’t enough time to get it done.